-Some women might well decide they want to have them, after they have had a chance to think about them and weigh up the risks and benefits, but they are interventions and women thus deserve to have that time to think about them, seek more information, consider their options and discuss them with loved ones.
+Some women might well decide they want to have them, after they have had a chance to weigh up the risks and benefits, but they are interventions which can affect the outcome.
+Women deserve to have time to think about them, seek more information, consider their options and discuss them with loved ones.
 None of which is possible or practical while one is being examined in that way.
 Most of which might not even be possible or practical for some women while they are in the company of a waiting professional, though I acknowledge that this depends a lot on the relationship between the woman and her attendants and that there are times when this might be unavoidable.

-Generally, though, neither of these interventions is carried out as an emergency procedure or in a situation in which speedy decision-making is necessitated.
+Generally, though, neither of these interventions is carried out as an emergency procedure.
+Or in a situation in which speedy decision-making is necessitated.
 Many – perhaps most – women find vaginal examinations uncomfortable, embarrassing and/or painful.
 For some women, they are physically and/or psychologically excruciating.
 Women will not always tell their attendants if that is the case, though; in some cases because they do not know the attendant well enough to trust them, or because the only possible response for them is dissociation.
 Either way, they want each one to be over as soon as possible.
 In some cases, a woman might agree to anything in order to get the examination to stop.